Owner: Children’s Hospitals & Clinics

 General Contractor: Glenn Rehbein Excavating

 This job used jet grout columns as underpinning and excavation support for the construction of an addition to the Children’s Hospital in Minneapolis, Minnesota.
 The new addition required a 21 foot deep excavation next to an existing parking garage.
 The parking garage was founded on spread footings bearing on clean sands.
-In order to minimize movement of the garage, it was very important to provide underpinning support prior to excavation.
-Jet grouting was selected as the best way to accomplish these goals.
+To minimize movement of the garage, it was very important to provide underpinning support prior to excavation.
+Jet grouting was selected as the best way to underpin the existing structure.

 Steel soldier beams were first installed along the edge of the footings.
 Then the jet grout columns were installed through core holes in the footings.
 The jet grout columns extended from the bottom of the existing footings to below the bottom of the new addition.
 The columns were typically 4 foot diameter and were spaced 3 feet apart.
 Only one column per footing per day was installed to ensure that the existing structure was adequately supported at all times.
 Finally, each jet grout column was carefully topped with cement grout at the end of the day to ensure good contact with the bottom of footing.